JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/02_Lab2/index.md

 ![Filter by State](../../assets/images/FilterByState.png)

-This will add a filter bar at the top, but you can see that the logical condition by default is “**OR**”.
-We need to change this as we want only the jobs that were started.
-Simply edit this by clicking on it, and replace it with “**AND**” by typing it in.

 7. Now that the filters are added click on the “**category**” column and **summarize** as we did in the previous steps.
 This should give us a summarized result of all jobs that were started in each category for the past two hours.

 ![Summarize by Category](../../assets/images/SummarizeByCategory.png)